pranjallk1995/Smart-Recommendation-System/README.md

 4.)
 Now run 'User_psychology_prediction_system.py' to train an Artificial Neural Network that predicts users personality type.
     An accuracy of appox.
 85% is achieved.

+5.)
+Finally, run the 'Smart_recommendation_system.csv' file to get the recommended items for specific personality types, sorted based on product rating.